-Years later when Bisha sat down with Anne Mensah, Vice President Original Series Netflix U.K, she shared her frustrations on current limitations that engulfed diverse narratives in the U.K. Countless brainstorms and honest conversations around roadblocks were had.
+Years later, when Bisha sat down with Anne Mensah, Vice President of Original Series Netflix U.K, she shared her frustrations on current limitations that engulfed diverse narratives in the U.K. Countless brainstorms and honest conversations around roadblocks were had.
 The root of Bisha and Anne’s creative relationship was embedded in believing in each other’s experiences and committing to creating change.
-Dialing back, they realised that the stories that needed to be told weren’t going to come to them, they had to get to them.
+Dialing back, they realised that the stories that needed to be told weren’t going to come to them.
+They had to get to them.

 Whatever their solution was to be, Bisha wanted it to be representative of her own values: kindness, respect and impact.